engagingnewsproject/engagingnewsproject.github.io/_posts/2023-05-21-mediaengagement.md

 ## Installation

+For more in depth detail see [Technical Docs - Sync with GitHub](/mediaengagement-technical-docs/#syncing-with-github)

 ### Step 1: Install Local App
 - Download and install [WP Engine Local App](https://localwp.com/).

 ### Step 2: Import the .zip
 - Request the lead dev for a "slimmer" version of the site.

 - In the Local App, click the plus (+) icon and select "Existing ZIP" to import the site.

 - Configure: PHP 8.2.10+, Nginx, and MySQL 8.0.16+.

+- Next step it will import.
+When it is done you can click the "WP Admin" button to open the WordPress Dashboard.
+Temporary login:

+  - Username: `adminDev`
+  - Password: `adminDev`

+After you log in you should add yourself as an "Administrator" user in WP Admin / Users / Add new.

 ### Step 3: Add Proxy URL to `webpack.mix.js`
 - Create a `config.json` file in the theme root: